ajmhyd/studyguide/docs/data-structures/graphs.md

 sidebar_label: Graphs
 ---

-- A graph is a data structure composed of a collection of nodes and edges.
+A graph is a data structure composed of a collection of nodes and edges.

-- Graphs are a non-linear data structure _as opposed to a linked list, stack, or queue_
+Graphs are a non-linear data structure _as opposed to a linked list, stack, or queue_

-- nodes may also be referred to as vertices
+Nodes may also be referred to as vertices

-- Graphs are used to solve many real-world problems and can be used to represent networks
+Graphs are used to solve many real-world problems and can be used to represent networks

-- Two types of graphs:
+Two types of graphs:

 - Directed graphs

 - Undirected graphs

 #### Directed Graphs